top of page

 All users expressed frustration or confusion with the following:

-• Creating an account - All users did not like having to figure out their time zone
+Creating an account: All users did not like having to figure out their time zone.

-• Searching for a teacher - After searching and coming to the matches screen, some users questioned if the cards available were teachers.
+Searching for a teacher: After searching and coming to the matches screen, some users questioned if the available cards were teachers.
 It was not as obvious.
 They would all like to see more details on bios and experience.

-• Sending a message to teacher - Most users were confused by the button stating message send, close here after they submitted their messages.
+Sending a message to teacher: Most users were confused by the button stating "message send, close here" after they submitted their messages.

 Analyze & Synthesize